In-Heat Wheat Corn and Crab ChowderBy CraftBeer.com

 - At this point, you'll probably need another beer.
 Here's why: You're going to make a roux.

-- Combine flour and butter with a wire whip to make a roux.
+- Combine flour and butter with a wire whisk to make a roux.

 - Slowly add a bit of roux at a time to hot chowder until desired consistency is achieved.